draft-ietf-httpbis-compression-dictionary-06.txt draft-ietf-httpbis-compression-dictionary-latest.txt

 To mitigate any additional tracking concerns, clients MUST treat To mitigate any additional tracking concerns, clients MUST treat

 dictionaries in the same way that they treat cookies.
-This includes dictionaries in the same way that they treat cookies.
-This includes
+This includes dictionaries in the same way that they treat cookies [RFC6265].
+This

-partitioning the storage as cookies are partitioned as well as partitioning the storage as cookies are partitioned as well as
+partitioning the storage as cookies are partitioned as well as includes partitioning the storage as cookies are partitioned as well

-clearing the dictionaries whenever cookies are cleared. clearing the dictionaries whenever cookies are cleared.
+clearing the dictionaries whenever cookies are cleared. as clearing the dictionaries whenever cookies are cleared.

 [FOLDING] Watsen, K., Auerswald, E., Farrel, A., and Q. Wu, [FOLDING] Watsen, K., Auerswald, E., Farrel, A., and Q. Wu,